suncihai/react-nextjs/README.md

 * WebSocket
 1. set up a new socket to get data
 2. while route changes, remember to close socket to prevent memory leak

+* Test API with SpringBoot
+1. use localhost:8080 to test with SpringBoot Restful API